kempke28/Chat/README.md

 expo start
 ```

-once there, a QR code will be given to scan in the phone or at the emulator.
-The 'expo app' will be needed to exacute the code.
+Once there, a QR code will be given to scan in the phone or at the emulator.
+The 'expo app' will be needed to execute the code.
 The chat will be open to enjoy.